Thomas Cook's German subsidiary declares insolvency | DW | 25.09.2019

 However, the talks with the German government had "unfortunately not led to a short-term solution," said company chief Stefanie Berk.

-The company has halted all its trips since Monday.
-It was not immediately clear what the move would mean for some 140,000 people currently traveling with the subsidiary or its brands Neckermann, Öger Tours, Air Marin and Bucher Reisen.

-The German Thomas Cook said their business was "profitable, but long burdened by the weak business of Thomas Cook in the UK and by Brexit."
-The company added they would restructure in order to be able to run the business on their own.
+Announcing structural reforms, the German Thomas Cook said their business was "profitable, but long burdened by the weak business of Thomas Cook in the UK and by Brexit."

 "The overall positive feedback from our talks during the last few days makes us confident that traditional brands such as Neckermann Reisen, Öger Tours and Bucher Reisen would have a chance to go back to business soon," the company representatives said.